 Turkey Distribution and Trends

-The demand for hunting turkeys is very high, with 6,000 applicants pursuing 151 tags in 2019 (2.5% draw success), while an additional 16,000 hunters applied to boost their priority level.
-With 22,000 hunters seeking a turkey tag, it has become a once-in-a-lifetime opportunity for some, although many will never be drawn at the current allocation rate.
-Our goals for this project are to understand turkey population dynamics, develop and implement a method to monitor turkey abundance, and collect data that will assist with the allocation of tags for harvest in southwest Alberta.
+In Alberta, the demand for hunting wild turkeys is very high, with 5,585 applicants pursuing 200 tags in 2022 (3.6% draw success awarded to only those with 12+ years priority), while an additional 18,736 hunters applied to boost their priority level.
+With 24,300+ hunters seeking a turkey tag, it has become a once-in-life-time opportunity for most hunters, and many will never be drawn at the current allocation rate.

 Partnerships